 Life Skills lessons enhances the three days of curriculum time spent on this area, and happen throughout the academic year, to seamlessly link together PSHE and careers provision.

-Preparing for Year 7 and 8 – careers guidance and transition
+Preparing for years 7 to 9 – careers guidance and transition

 A smooth transition to secondary school for all students is vital to their success in their studies.
 Therefore, additional staffing time and leadership roles are allocated to this area of the curriculum; strong strategic leadership results in a highly effective transition into Walton for all students.